All Episodes

 The Senate bill requires that Americans buying through the exchanges in each state must get their care through something called medical home.

-Medical home is similar to uh to an HMO.
+Medical home is similar to an HMO.

 You're assigned a primary care doctor, and the doctor controls your access to specialists.